wimlds/nairobi-2019-scikit-sprint/README.md

 We will have stick-on nametags.
 Make sure to wear one to network with other attendees.
 Feel free to add your preferred pronoun and institution affiliation.

 ### 3. Taking Notes for Blog
-If you would like to blog about the event, email me (reshama@wimlds.org) and I would be happy to share and promote the blog with our community.
+If you would like to blog about the event, email me (mariamhaji01@gmail.com) and I would be happy to share and promote the blog with our community.

 ---

 ## Twitter

-Please feel free to take photos and tweet about the event.
+Please feel free to take photos and tweet about the event you can tag us on @WiMLDS_Nairobi

 ### Groups